embreymorton/CS-Grad-Tracker/README.md

 The clients of this project are all staff/administrators that work in Sitterson Hall as part of graduate program for computer science students.

-Takoda Ren and Sebastian Crowell are the students currently working on this project.
+Kevin Chen, Elaine Dong, and Zain Khan are the students currently working on this project.

-In the past, Shane Flannigan worked on this project.
+In the past, Shane Flannigan, Takoda Ren, and Sebastian Crowell worked on this project.

 # Contacts
 Jeff Terrell <terrell@cs.unc.edu>